kanbanyte/sepa/sqap/sqap.md

 <!-- TOC ignore:true -->
 # Chapter 8

-# Problem reporting and corrective action
+# Problem Reporting and Corrective Action
 ## Personnel
+The SQAP outlines a clear process for reporting and addressing personnel-related problems.
-If an issue arises with personnel the Team Leader is to be notified.\
+If an issue arises with personnel, the Team Leader is to be notified immediately, and they will propose corrective action, which can include team reorganization, or protocol changes.
-The Team Leader will follow up on the issue to gather all the facts.\
-Once known the Team Leader will suggest a corrective action.\
-Corrective Action can include but is not limited to: counselling, team reorganization, protocol changes.
+The project team must adhere to coding standards and best practices to ensure that the software is reliable and maintainable.
+The team will work collaboratively to create a detailed software architecture and design document and use version control software to manage the codebase.
+Regular training sessions will be conducted on software architecture and design best practices to ensure that the project team is adequately prepared to meet the project's goals.

 ## Work
 ### Project major time line